-Join us in commemorating World Alzheimer’s Day as we shed light on the crucial connection between our brains and our sleep.
-Quality sleep is often overlooked as something essential for optimal brain function.
-That’s why it makes sense to prioritize getting sufficient restorative sleep every night as a crucial aspect of brain health to prevent dementia and Alzheimer’s disease.
+Join us in commemorating World Alzheimer’s Day as we shed light on the crucial connection between our brains and sleep.
+Quality sleep is often overlooked as something vital for optimal brain function.
+That’s why it makes sense to prioritize getting sufficient restorative sleep every night as it is a key aspect of brain health to help prevent dementia and Alzheimer’s disease.

-Today, it’s estimated more than 6 million Americans are grappling with Alzheimer’s disease[1] not only affecting these individuals, but also their families.
+Today, it’s estimated that more than 6 million Americans are grappling with Alzheimer’s disease[1], affecting not only these individuals but also their families.
 The distress associated with caring for a relative with Alzheimer’s or another dementia has also been shown to negatively influence the quality of family caregivers’ sleep[2].

 Sleep and Alzheimer’s: Chicken vs. Egg?

-So is Alzheimer’s caused by sleep disturbances or does insufficient, poor quality sleep cause Alzheimer’s?
-We know brains affected by poor sleep may influence Alzheimer’s-related brain changes[3] which begin years before memory loss and other disease symptoms appear.
+So is Alzheimer’s caused by sleep disturbances or does insufficient, poor quality sleep contribute to Alzheimer’s?
+Research shows that inadequate sleep can impact the brain in ways that may contribute to Alzheimer’s-related changes, often starting long before noticeable memory loss or other symptoms emerge[3].
 Therefore, sleep disturbances may be an early indicator of Alzheimer’s disease[4].

 Furthermore, numerous studies report an association between Alzheimer’s disease (AD) and sleep disturbances[6].
-Insomnia, trouble falling asleep and other sleep disturbances are common symptoms Alzheimer’s patients suffer.
+Insomnia, difficulty falling asleep, and other sleep disturbances are common symptoms suffered by Alzheimer’s patients.

 A Healthy Brain Requires Quality Sleep

 The SAMINA Sleep company understands the importance of quality sleep for a healthy brain.
-That’s why they created an organic sleep system designed to support the body and all it needs to get quality rest and recovery every night.
-The company’s mission is to help people discover the natural healing powers of sleep and to gain the health benefits exclusively available from quality sleep.
+That’s why they created an organic sleep system designed to support the body and its needs for quality rest and recovery every night.
+The company’s mission is to help people discover the natural healing powers of sleep and to experience the health benefits that can only be gained from quality sleep.

-There are a few things you can do to ensure you’re getting the most out of your sleep.
+There are a few things you can do to get the most out of your sleep.
 First, make sure you’re getting enough sleep.
 Most adults need 7-8 hours of sleep each night[7].
-Second, create a bedtime routine and stick to it.
+Second, establish a bedtime routine and stick to it.
 This will help your body and mind know it’s time to wind down for the night.
 Finally, create a sleep-friendly environment in your bedroom.
 This means keeping the room dark, quiet, and cool.

-So you can count on making better decisions, problem-solving, and thinking more clearly, learn other strategies to sleep better that will help ensure your brain gets the rest it needs.
+So you can count on making better decisions, solving problems, and thinking more clearly.
+Learn other strategies for better sleep that will help ensure your brain gets the rest it needs.

 On World Alzheimer’s Day, SAMINA consciously brings to light the inextricable link between quality sleep and maintaining a healthy brain.
 The company urges everyone to prioritize restful nights for sharper minds and a brighter, healthier future!